 The key takeaway here is that bloggers are getting bombarded with emails and it’s going to get harder and harder for pitches or “partnership opportunities” to stand out.

 Not only that, but if your pitch does pass through their filters, is it appealing to the blogger?
-One of the things that marketers often overlook in blogger outreach is the “give.”
+One of the things that marketers often overlook in blogger outreach campaign is the “give.”
 What are you giving them for their valuable word of mouth coverage for your brand?

 Actionable tip: follow these creative tips on keeping your blogger outreach emails short, sweet and to the poins.
 You never get a second chance to make a first impression!